Gluten: Other consumer products

 Gluten is often present in beer and soy sauce, and can be used as a stabilizing agent in more unexpected food products, such as ice cream and ketchup.
 Foods of this kind may therefore present problems for a small number of consumers because the hidden gluten constitutes a hazard for people with celiac disease and gluten sensitivities.
 The protein content of some pet foods may also be enhanced by adding gluten.

 Gluten is also used in cosmetics, hair products and other dermatological preparations.

 Animal feed

 Wheat gluten is used both as a protein source and binding ingredient in pet foods.
 Wheat gluten imported from China adulterated with melamine used in pet foods was considered to have caused harm in many countries in 2007.

 Disorders

 "Gluten-related disorders" is the umbrella term for all diseases triggered by gluten, which include celiac disease (CD), non-celiac gluten sensitivity (NCGS), wheat allergy, gluten ataxia and dermatitis herpetiformis (DH).
+Despite sharing a common trigger, these conditions represent clinical entities that require different diagnostic approaches and management strategies.